 All components of the Basin water budget have significant uncertainty.
 Runoff, evaporation from the Lake surfaces, and precipitation on the Lake surfaces are all calculated using models that compute watershed values from point data.
 No data exists, however, for many areas within the Basin and each Watershed.
 For instance, 34 percent of the Lake Huron watershed has no streamflow gauges, and runoff from this area is estimated from nearby gauges.
 Additionally, precipitation on the surfaces of the Lakes is calculated almost entirely from precipitation gauges that are near, but not on, the Lakes.
-The amount of uncertainty associated with various components of the water budget is difficult to quantify, but, as referenced in the appendix, scientists estimate it may range from 15-35 percent for runoff, 15-45 percent for precipitation on the Lake Study (IUGLS) has resulted in increased emphasis and research regarding uncertainty and the Great Lakes water budget.
+The amount of uncertainty associated with various components of the water budget is difficult to quantify, but, as referenced in the appendix, scientists estimate it may range from 15-35 percent for runoff, 15-45 percent for precipitation on the Lake Surfaces, and 10-35 percent for evaporation from the Lake surfaces.
+The International Upper Great Lakes Study (IUGLS) resulted in increased emphasis and research regarding uncertainty and the Great Lakes water budget.
 Appendix A includes references to recent technical publications associated with uncertainty in the Basin water budget.